-Reported on School Cards: Yes (High Schools only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: Yes (High Schools only; according to the details presented in the INDICATOR: College & Career Readiness section of this manual)
+Included in Accountability Measure: Yes (High Schools only; according to the details presented in the INDICATOR:

 Career Clusters Available to High School Students

 List of Career Clusters available to students in high schools.
 If students at that school have access to a Career Center offering a Career Cluster, that cluster can be included for the high school.